 After ten years working as a concreter, Swissport gave Geoff Kitchen the change he was looking for.
 And what a change it was!
-Shortly after joining, Geoff was promoted to a supervisor position and on his way to a rewarding new career.
+Geoff hit the ground running, was before long promoted to a supervisor position and on his way to a rewarding new career.

 Fast forward three years and now Geoff has a planning-focused supervisory role with Swissport’s QantasLink operation at Brisbane Airport.